Wards and electoral divisions of the United Kingdom: City of London

 The City of London has its own sui generis form of local government and is divided into wards, which are ancient and very long-standing sub-divisions of the city.

 Isles of Scilly

-The Council of the Isles of Scilly is also a sui generis unitary authority, hand as five wards, each returning either 1 or (in the case of St Mary's) 12 councillors to the Council of the Isles of Scilly.
+The Council of the Isles of Scilly is also a sui generis unitary authority, and has five wards, each returning either 1 or (in the case of St Mary's) 12 councillors to the Council of the Isles of Scilly.

 Civil parishes

 Civil parishes in England are sometimes divided into wards for elections to the parish council (or town/city council).
 They need not bear any relation to wards or electoral divisions at district level, but often do.

 Historic use

 The four most northerly ancient counties of England – Cumberland, Westmorland, County Durham and Northumberland – were historically divided into administrative units called wards instead of hundreds or wapentakes, as in other counties.
 Wards were areas originally organised for military purposes, each centred on a castle.